Flexbox Examples: Most Common Layouts (+ Illustrations)

 Sometimes we just want to move 1 flex-item to a different position.

 I cheated a bit in the illustrations by giving the flex-items some space between them.
-In practice you need to use one of the gap properties to achieve that: column-gap
+In practice you need to use one of the gap properties to achieve that: column-gap, row-gap or gap.

 By the way, I think CSS is the 'bottleneck' to most websites & web apps.
 I believe it's the highest-ROI skill you can master.